ITA to PR Timeline: What to Expect After Your Express Entry Invitation

 - For amounts over R2 million: SARS compliance documentation

 The single biggest risk for South Africans at this stage is the SAPS Police Clearance Certificate.
 Standard processing through a police station takes 6–12 weeks — longer than your entire 60-day window if you have not applied in advance.
-If your PCC is older than 6 months, it is not valid.
-This means timing your pre-ITA SAPS application is an exercise in precision: apply too early and it expires; wait for the ITA and you cannot meet the deadline.
+If your current-country PCC was issued more than 6 months before the application or is expired, it does not meet the current-country rule.
+This means timing your pre-ITA SAPS application is an exercise in precision: apply too early and it may no longer be usable; wait for the ITA and you may not meet the deadline.

 Most experienced South African applicants apply for the PCC approximately 5–6 weeks before they expect to receive an ITA, using an expedited agency that can retrieve the certificate within 7–15 days.
 This way the certificate arrives fresh and has enough shelf life to cover the 60-day submission window and the subsequent adjudication period.